 How To Store Air Fryer Bundt Cake

 It is fine to serve it at room temperature.
-You just don’t want the cake to sit out for more than a few hours, then eat it up.
-Otherwise, you will want to toss in the fridge.
+You don’t want the cake to sit out for more than a few hours, then eat it up.
+Otherwise, you will want to toss it in the fridge.

 Can I Make This Blueberry Bundt Cake in The Oven Instead